Mathématique: Chapter 1

 “I don’t remember couches being this heavy.”

-Rush had to suppress a venomous spike of hatred against couches as a concept, that unseen couch in particular, people who designed couches, people who constructed them, people who sold them for a living, as well as anyone who was the owner of a couch—a set of which he was a member, if one included previous couch ownership, which one really should, because anything else was just lying.
+Rush suppressed a spike of venom against couches as a concept, that unseen couch in particular, people who designed couches, people who constructed them, people who sold them for a living, as well as anyone who owned one of the bloody things—a set of which he was a member, if one included previous couch ownership, which one really should because anything else was just lying.

 “Vala.
 Stop.
 You’re not helping.”